- Honors and Awards

 NYU Tandon follows the University Student Grievance Procedure.

-Graduate internships provide an opportunity for students to pursue practical work experience in their field of study, to enhance and augment classroom learning, while also enhancing their overall educational experience.
+These courses provide an opportunity for students to pursue internship and work experiences in varying fields of study that enhance and augment classroom learning, while also enhancing the overall educational experience by obtaining practical experience.

 Eligibility and Requirements: Students

-All graduate students must have a cumulative grade point average (GPA) of at least 3.0, as reflected on their academic transcript.
-Students cannot enroll in internship courses if they have an incomplete grade (I) in any course from a prior semester.
-Students cannot enroll in a subsequent internship course if they have an incomplete or a fail grade (F) from a previous internship course.
-Students cannot be approved for an internship via thesis, dissertation, or any other course, if they have received a Time Extension for their current degree program.
-As stated above in the Graduation Requirements section for Master of Science, MS students may use no more than 3 credits of internship toward fulfillment of MS degree requirements.
+All undergraduate students must have a cumulative GPA of at least 2.50, as reflected on their academic transcript.
+Students cannot enroll in internship courses if they have an incomplete grade in any course from a prior semester.
+Students cannot enroll in a subsequent internship course if they have an Incomplete or a Fail grade from a previous internship course.
+Students are allowed to complete a maximum of 6 credits of internship, via either CP or a departmental internship course.

 Eligibility and Requirements: Work Experiences

-Work experiences must comply with the Fair Labor Standards Act.
+Work experiences must comply with the Fair Labor Standards Act (www.dol.gov/whd/flsa).
 As such, students must be paid at least minimum wage unless specific exceptions apply.
-The Department of Labor outlines a test regarding unpaid internships.
+The Department of Labor outlines a six-point test (www.dol.gov/whd/regs/compliance/whdfs71.htm) regarding unpaid internships.
 Employers should consult their legal counsel for more information.

 Employers must agree to assign a responsible, ranking employee as the student’s supervisor.
 This individual will provide appropriate supervision and mentoring, including establishing clear goals and expectations regarding tasks and projects.
 Employers must be willing to submit written midterm and final evaluations of the student’s work.
 Experiences will not be approved for companies that are not permitted to submit written evaluations.
 Employer supervisors must review the student’s final report so that proprietary and/or confidential information can be removed.

-Students will submit their offer letter, Employer Registration Form, and printed NYU CareerNet Profile to their departmental advisor who will identify a suitable faculty advisor.
-The faculty advisor will be responsible for all academic matters related to the work experience.
-The faculty advisor will evaluate the relevancy of the work experience and, if approved, will direct the student to register for the appropriate CP course.
+Students will submit their offer letter and other required documents to their departmental adviser who will identify a suitable faculty adviser.
+The faculty adviser will be responsible for all academic matters related to the work experience.
+The faculty adviser will evaluate the relevancy of the work experience and, if approved, will direct the student to register for the appropriate internship course.
+Upon approval, students must submit internship information to the Department of Academic Affairs via the Undergraduate Internship Form.

-For approved International Students, the faculty advisor will provide the Office of Global Services (OGS) with all relevant information in order to process work authorization.
-International Students cannot begin working until they have received work authorization.
+For approved International students, the faculty adviser will provide the Office of Global Services (OGS) with all relevant information in order to process work authorization.
+International students cannot begin working until they have received work authorization.

 The company supervisor must provide a mid-term evaluation and a final evaluation to the faculty supervisor.
 The student will submit a project report at the end of the term.
 Some departments or programs may also require a presentation.
 The report (and presentation, if required) will be included as a part of the assessment for the student’s grade.
-Faculty advisors will provide guidelines for the reports.
-All CP courses will be graded as Pass (P) or Fail (F).
+Faculty advisers will provide guidelines for the reports.

-With the faculty advisor’s approval, consecutive work experiences may be completed with the same employer.
-Students must complete the same registration process and follow all procedures for re-applying and enrolling in another CP course.
-International Students must obtain prior permission from OGS for every period of employment.
-Students are not authorized to work during the interim period between the end of their prior CPT and the beginning of their next even if they will have an internship with the same company; this jeopardizes their visa status.
+With the faculty adviser’s approval, consecutive work experiences may be completed with the same employer.
+Students must complete the same registration process and follow all procedures for re-applying and enrolling in another internship course.
+International students must obtain prior permission from OGS for every period of employment.
+International students are not authorized to work during the interim period between the end of their prior CPT and the beginning of their next even if they will have an internship with the same company; this jeopardizes their visa status.
+Review the CPT guidelines for the most up to date information.